-A few years ago, I got the idea of creating a gallery wall with old photos of Leah and Michael’s grandparents, great-grandparents and even great-great grandparents.
+A few years ago, I got the idea of creating a gallery wall with old photos of my kids’ grandparents, great-grandparents and even great-great grandparents.
 I slowly began collecting old photos and various frames, referencing gallery walls on Pinterest for inspiration.
 Originally, all of this was going on a blank vertical space at the end of our staircase until I realized… it wouldn’t fit!

 Scratch Plan A.

 The professionals suggest that you lay it out ahead of time and create a paper template to stick to the wall – and use laser pointers for accurate alignment.
 I kept shuffling frames in the den floor over the course of a couple of weeks.
 (Silly, I know.)
 My son walked in and said, “Mommy, why are you thinking about this so much?
 Just put them on the wall.”